 Much of the work in our lab focuses on understanding and documenting patterns of bee diversity on a local, regional and global scale.
 We rely on, and contribute to the growth of the Cornell University Insect Collection, an extraordinary bee collection that dates from the latter part of the 19th century.
 Our holdings include over 350 drawers and between 150,000 and 270,000 bee specimens identified to ~3600 species.

 Solitary, ground-nesting bees, which comprise the vast majority of bees in the world, store a mixture of nutrient-rich pollen, nectar and, sometimes, floral oils in brood cells excavated from the soil.
-The semi-liquid provision mass represents a rich store of resources in the form of carbohydrates (primarily from nectar), proteins (primarily from pollen), and diverse plant secondary compounds.
+The semi-liquid provision mass is inhabited by a diverse array of microbial species, including bacteria and fungi which we believe play an important role in larval nutrition.

 wild bees are an increasingly important part of the “pollinator portfolio” for modern agriculture.
 We have ongoing studies on the role of wild bees as apple pollinators in New York state apple orchards.
 To date we have documented a surprising diversity of wild bees contributing to apple pollination in NY – over 120 species of wild, native bees have been collected visiting apple flowers in surveys of NY apple orchards over the past ten years.